GarciaInes/Scrum-Mastering/Review/Questions.md

 * What do you make out of it?
 * What other angles can you think of?
 * If you had free choice in the matter, what would you do?
+* What your (everyone in the room) inner critic voice would say?

 (head on)
 * *Bob*, seems like you are not engaging here.
 Are you uncomfortable with what we are doing? or is there any other issue you want to help us understand?